-The definitions set forth in M.G.L. c.94I § 1, M.G.L. c.
-94G § 1, 935 CMR §§500.002, and §§501.002 are incorporated herein by reference.
-In the event of a conflict between the definitions in this [by-law/ordinance] and those contained in state laws and regulations, the definitions contained in state laws and regulations shall govern.
+The definitions set forth in M.G.L. c.
+94I § 1, M.G.L. c.
+94G § 1, 935 CMR §§ 500.002, §§ 501.002, §§ 500.181(4)(a), and §§ 501.181(4)(a) are incorporated herein by reference.

-Section 5: Transparency of Applications and Applicants
+Section 5: Transparency of Local Approval Process

-The [City/Town] shall publish data regarding its total applicant pool, which shall identify each pre-verified or verified social equity business, social equity program participant or economic empowerment priority applicant.
+- 1. The [City/Town] shall publish data regarding its total applicant pool, which shall identify each pre-verified or verified social equity business, social equity program participant, or economic empowerment priority applicant. - 2.
 The [City/Town] shall publicize certain information in a conspicuous location at its offices and on its website which shall, at minimum, include:

-- 1. All required steps of the [City/Town]'s local approval process including, but not limited to, all associated fees, deadlines, and meeting schedules for local bodies involved in the Local Approval Process; - 2.
-Identification of key individuals involved in the [City/Town]'s local approval process, including, but not limited to, their name, title, business address, and business contact information such as email address or phone number; - 3.
-A list of all documentation required by the [City/Town]'s local approval process, in downloadable form and paper form; - 4.
-Identification of application criteria for local approval to operate a marijuana establishment or medical marijuana treatment center, and scoring methodologies relied on by the [City/Town]; - 5.
-General and individual scoring information for all license applicants; - 6.
-The [City/Town]'s explanation, in narrative form, of its reasoning for the approval or denial of an application; and - 7.
-Any other information required by the Commission as outlined in 935 CMR §§ 500 and 501.
+- All required steps of the [City/Town]'s local approval process including, but not limited to, all associated fees, deadlines, and meeting schedules for local bodies involved in the Local Approval Process; - b.
+Identification of key individuals involved in the [City/Town]'s local approval process, including, but not limited to, their name, title, business address, and business contact information such as email address or phone number; - c.
+A list of all documentation required by the [City/Town]'s local approval process, in downloadable form and paper form; - d.
+Identification of application criteria for local approval to operate a marijuana establishment or medical marijuana treatment center, and scoring methodologies relied on by the [City/Town]; - e.
+General and individual scoring information for all license applicants; - f.
+The [City/Town]'s explanation, in narrative form, of its reasoning for the approval or denial of an application; and - g.
+Any other information required by the Commission as outlined in 935 CMR §§ 500.000 and §§ 501.000.

-Section 6: Procedures and Policies for Host Community Agreement Negotiations
+Section 6: Practices for Host Community Agreement Negotiations

-- 1. The [City/Town] shall adhere to best practices for host community agreement negotiations with individuals or entities pre-verified or verified as social equity businesses, and license applicants that have been designated as social equity program participants or economic empowerment priority applicants including, but not limited to, the following: - 2.
-The [City/Town] shall develop a standard evaluation form, or use a form developed by the Commission, that scores components of an application.
-The evaluation form shall include consideration of equity in the overall evaluation score which must comprise not less than 25% of the total evaluation score. - 3.
-This equity component shall include: - a. whether an individual, entity, or license applicant is pre-verified or verified by the Commission as a social equity business; - b. whether the license applicant is a social equity program participant; - c. whether the license applicant is an economic empowerment priority applicant;
+- 1. The [City/Town] shall adhere to required practices for host community agreement negotiations with individuals or entities pre-verified or verified as social equity businesses, and license applicants that have been designated as social equity program participants or economic empowerment priority applicants including, but not limited to, the following: - a.
+The [City/Town] shall develop a standard evaluation form, or use a form developed by the cannabis control commission, that scores components of an application.
+The evaluation form shall include consideration of equity in the overall evaluation score which must comprise not less than 25% of the total evaluation score. - b.
+This equity component shall include: - i. whether an individual, entity, or license applicant is pre-verified or verified by the cannabis control commission as a social equity business; - ii. whether the license applicant is a social equity program participant; - iii. whether the license applicant is an economic empowerment priority applicant;

-- d. whether a license applicant or pre-verified individual or entity has a prior Marijuana-related criminal offense or conviction; - e. whether a license applicant or pre-verified individual or entity is part of an area of disproportionate Impact, as identified by the Commission; or - f. whether a pre-verified individual is of Black, African American, Hispanic, Latino, Native American or indigenous descent, or a majority of a pre-verified entity or license applicant entity is comprised of individuals that are of Black, African American, Hispanic, Latino, Native American or indigenous descent. - 4.
-If the [City/Town] decides to allow additional marijuana establishments or medical marijuana treatment centers, at least 50% of those licenses, but no less than one license, above the previously-established cap shall be reserved for license applicants that are preverified or verified social equity businesses, social equity program participants, Economic Empowerment Priority Applicants, or all.
+- iv. whether a license applicant or pre-verified individual or entity has a prior marijuana-related criminal offense or conviction; - v. whether a license applicant or pre-verified individual or entity is part of an area of disproportionate Impact, as identified by the cannabis control commission; or whether a pre-verified individual is of Black, African American, Hispanic, Latino, Native American or indigenous descent, or a majority of a pre-verified entity or license applicant entity is comprised of individuals that are of Black, African American, Hispanic, Latino, Native American or indigenous descent. - c.
+If the [City/Town] decides to allow additional marijuana establishments or medical marijuana treatment centers, at least 50% of those licenses, but no less than one license, above the previously established cap shall be reserved for license applicants that are pre-verified or verified social equity businesses, social equity program participants, economic empowerment priority applicants, or all.